Volunteering opportunities in India

 Born and brought up in the desert, Talab knows the turns of the deserts intimately (he still gets lost though).
 The 90-degree downslide which for a moment really felt like a fall, is mind-wrecking from the front seat.
 And then sleeping under the shooting stars on the squishy sand without a tent was the apogee of my Jaisalmer days.

 Talab needs help with computer work, social media promotion for the hostel and the safari.
 He accepts volunteers year-round, and accommodates them in his hostel dorm.
+A perfect volunteering opportunity if you are willing to take part in hospitality, or as I did, help in communication.

 Point of Contact – Talab from Wonbin Safari Jaisalmer – (+91) 9636009386